Harambee West median real estate price is $89,520, which is less expensive than 97.8% of Wisconsin neighborhoods and 96.0% of all U.S. neighborhoods.

 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.

-In addition, the Harambee West neighborhood stands out for having an average per capita income lower than 97.8% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Harambee West neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.8% of the neighborhoods in America.

 In addition, despite all of the residential real estate here in the Harambee West neighborhood, NeighborhoodScout has discovered that much of it is vacant.
 In resort or second-home vacation areas, this naturally occurs because homes and apartments are seasonally occupied, and empty for a portion of the year.
 In non-vacation or resort areas, however, this can be an indicator of property abandonment or a weak real estate market.
 The vacancy rate here is 31.7%, which is higher than 95.4% of all U.S. neighborhoods.